-The right side of Create Variables Assistant is for those situations where you want to add one or more 'existing' variables.
+The right side of Create Variables Wizard is for those situations where you want to add one or more 'existing' variables.
 These are variables that you previously saved into a mask.
 (A 'mask' is an collection of variables, typically along with instructions that you --or we, if you are using one of our pre-loaded masks -- may have provided to guide the end user as to how to complete each variable.
 (See Masks.)

 Assuming that you have a mask which contains the appropriate variables:

 1)Drop down the list at the right side of the CVW that initially reads 'Available Masks.'
 Select the desired Mask.
 Pathagoras will load the variables into a selectable list.
 The form will move to the other side of the page, but that is more cosmetic and informative (informing you that you have done something 'big').

 2)‘Point and click’ to move a variable from the list into your document.